 About Britz Campervans New Zealand

-Britz was acquired in 1999 by THL, who also operate Maui and Mighty Campers in New Zealand — in fact, THL claim to be the largest RV rental operator in the world, with brands in NZ, the U.K. (Just Go Motorhomes), the US, and Australia, as well as a franchise operation in South Africa.
-THL also manage several tourism businesses within New Zealand.
-While some will be concerned about the fact that their money’s going to a company conglomerate, THL are known to reinvest locally — recently helping the Christchurch community in earthquake recovery efforts, for example.
+Britz was acquired in 1999 by THL, who also operate Maui and Mighty Campers in New Zealand—in fact, THL claim to be the largest RV rental operator in the world, with brands in NZ, the U.K. (Just Go Motorhomes), the US, and Australia, as well as a franchise operation in South Africa.
+THL also manage several tourism businesses in New Zealand.
+While some will be concerned about the fact that their money’s going to a company conglomerate, THL is known to reinvest locally—recently helping the Christchurch community in earthquake recovery efforts, for example.

 Britz’s fleet is relatively new, with the vast majority of vehicles coming in at under four years old.
 Older vehicles are maintained to a ‘like new’ standard, but none date from earlier than 2012.
 They design and build their own campervans and 4WD fit-outs, and the company is known for frequently introducing new models; VW or Mercedes makes comprise the majority of the fleet, although there are a couple of Toyotas, like the Hitop.